-How to protect your map key
+How to protect your API key

 If you publish a map, you are also exposing your API key.
 There are several ways to protect your key and prevent misuse, and we describe them in detail on this page.